Skip to main content

+Mastodon teeth and other fossils were found by colonists as early as 1739.
+On his travels westward and on various campaigns during the American Revolution, George Washington saw and was told stories of large fossils.
 In 1780, about seventy miles north of New York City in Orange County, New York, some strange bones and teeth were discovered by a ditch digger on the farm of the Reverend Robert Annan.
-General George Washington and the Continental Army were in winter quarters nearby and word of the discovery reached Washington; his curiosity aroused, he gathered some officers and took a sleigh ride to see the bones for himself.
-Robert Annan wrote an account of Washington’s visit revealing that Washington owned a strange tooth: “He told me, he had in his house a grinder which was found on the Ohio [River]”1 Washington’s grinder was the tooth of an unknown animal collected from Big Bone Lick near the Ohio River in Kentucky.
+General George Washington and the Continental Army were in winter quarters nearby.
+Robert Annan wrote an account of Washington’s visit to the site, revealing that Washington owned a strange tooth: “He told me, he had in his house a grinder which was found on the Ohio [River]”1 Washington’s grinder was the tooth of an unknown animal collected from Big Bone Lick near the Ohio River in Kentucky.

-Dr. John Connolly, trader and land speculator in western Pennsylvania, whom Washington had dined with in 1770, wrote to Washington in September, 1772, describing a visit to Big Bone Lick where “I just stumbled upon the tooth I now present you with.”5 So Washington received his curious tooth from Dr. John Connolly in 1772.
+Washington received his Mastodon tooth from another traveler.
+Dr. John Connolly, a trader and land speculator in western Pennsylvania, whom Washington had dined with in 1770, wrote to Washington in September, 1772, describing a visit to Big Bone Lick.
+In this correspondence, he described finding the tooth that he included in the correspondence, “I just stumbled upon the tooth I now present you with.”5 This is likely the Mastodon tooth found among Washington’s personal belongings.

 Notes: